Winter in Strathmore

 Located behind Maple Green Way, Maplewood Estates, and Cambridge Crescent.

-You may notice some new additions to the sledding area.
-The Operations team has installed haybales at the bottom of the hill to prevent sledders from crossing over the walking pathway.
+Note: Please don't move straw bales.
+These bales have been placed to prevent sledders from crossing over the walking pathway.
 When sleds slide across the pathway it compresses snow and ice into the pavement and causes the pathway to become slippery.
 Keeping ice and snow off this pathway will help keep pedestrians in this area safe.

 Wildflower Hill